Is A Multi-App Strategy Right For Your Business?

 Sean is a technical researcher & writer at Codal, authoring blog posts on topics ranging from UX design to the Internet of Things.
 Working alongside developers, designers, and marketers, Sean helps support the writing team to ensure Codal produces engaging web content of the highest quality.
 When not writing about the latest innovations in app design, Sean can be found cooking, watching old movies, or complaining about the shortcomings of his favorite Philadelphia sports teams.

-The table stakes have changed once again, as the bar for a company’s mobile presence continues to rise.
-It’s not enough anymore to just have a mobile footprint—it needs to satisfy all of your consumers needs and package all of it in a robust user experience.
+The table stakes have changed once again, and the bar for a company’s mobile presence continues to rise.
+It’s not enough anymore to just have a mobile footprint—it needs to flawlessly satisfy all of your consumers needs and package it in a robust user experience.

 For a while, the debate on the best way to achieve this was one between the native app and the mobile-responsive site.
 And though the success of each strategy depends on a variety of factors, most mid- to large-sized companies opt to build native apps.

-But this has given way to a new controversy: is it better to represent your business with a singular, catch-all app, versatile enough to be a one-stop-shop for your users?
-Or instead offer a suite of highly specialized mobile apps, performing a sort of digital divide-and-conquer?
+But this has given way to a new controversy: is it better to represent your business with a singular, catch-all app, one that's versatile enough to be a one-stop-shop for your users?
+Or instead offer a suite of highly specialized mobile apps, and perform a sort of digital divide-and-conquer?

 Major enterprises seem to be leaning towards the latter, with social media giants in particular rolling out extensive ‘app constellations’, a term coined by Fred Wilson back in 2014.
 LinkedIn’s app constellation is a suite of ten different platforms—Facebook has over twenty.